 Ital food is vital food in a vegetarian or vegan diet.

-The Rastas and Jamaicans are renowned for their ital diet.
-Coconut Oil, various greens and vegetables, ground provisions or root vegetables and fish forming the basis of their ital food.
+The Rastas in Jamaican are renowned for their ital diet.
+Coconut, spices, herbs, fruits, various greens and vegetables, ground provisions or root vegetables and fish forming the basis of their ital food.
 In Portland it was said that the doctors went out of business because no-one ever got sick, just old and dead.

 Ground Provisions provide a staple food and ensure nutrition in times of scarcity as all are grown underground and store food in their swollen modified roots and stems.